1. Home: Explore careers

 Day-to-day tasks

-Your day-to-day duties will depend on your role.
+As an army officer, your duties will depend on your unit.

 In a combat role you could: